 Sugar Cube lives up to its name with intensely sweet flavor.
-Very uniform, heavily netted 2–2 1/2 lb. fruits (just a bit bigger than a softball) with deep-orange, aromatic flesh, perfect for single servings.
-Strong disease package.
-Compared to Tasty Bites, which it replaces, it performs better in the South (because of added virus resistance), is slightly smaller, and has a longer harvest period.
-Well-suited for Northern and Southern growers.
+Very uniform, heavily netted 2–2 1/2 lb. fruits (just a bit bigger than a softball) with deep-orange, aromatic flesh perfect for single servings.
+A scoop of vanilla bean ice cream dropped in the seed cavity makes a sublime summer treat.
+Strong disease package and long harvest window.
+Well-suited for northern and southern regions.
+Harvest at full-slip (when a gentle tug removes the fruit from the vine).
 High resistance to Fusarium wilt races 0–2, powdery mildew, and watermelon mosaic virus; intermediate resistance to papaya ringspot virus and zucchini yellow mosaic virus.
 Avg.
 20,300 seeds/lb.
 Packet: 30 seeds.

 Johnny's is committed to your success, every step of the way.